Let’s dive into both cards and see what they have to offer…

 While I would never base a card I apply for based on a welcome bonus, it can be an edge when deciding between two evenly matched cards.

-In this case the Amex has a welcome bonus worth up to $300, while the MBNA will give you $100 after your first purchase.
+In this case, the Amex has a welcome bonus worth up to $300, while the Scotiabank card will give new cardholders the first year free, a 99$ value.
 The Amex bonus isn’t worth the full $300 though because you’d be getting your normal 2% cash on those purchases anyway, so you have to subtract that from the total bonus value.
-With the 10% promo now going on, the true bonus maxes out at $240.
+With the 5% promo now going on, the true bonus maxes out at $180.

 This is Amex’s biggest advantage.

-While the MBNA card will require you to have either an annual personal income of $80,000 or household of $150,000 (your typical World Elite requirements), the Amex card has no income restrictions for any of its cards.
+While the Scotiabank card will require you to have either an annual personal income of $60,000 or household of $100,000 (your typical Visa Infinite requirements), the Amex card has no income restrictions for any of its cards.

-While a close call, I would give the overall edge to the MBNA Rewards World Elite Mastercard, due to the lower annual fee and better acceptance.
+While a close call (especially if you tend to use your rewards for travel), I would give the overall edge to the Scotiabank Momentum Visa Infinite, due to the higher earn rates and higher acceptance.

 American Express SimplyCash Card